 The smell is incredible as all the treats are made in house each morning.
 I ordered a bacon, tomato and swiss quiche and Kevin got an egg, bacon, and cheese sandwich on a roll along with coffee- the perfect start to fuel our morning.

 Since today was the best predicted weather day, we prioritize our outdoor activity- hiking the Catskills.
 There are numerous trails to choose from and decided on the popular Kaaterskill Falls.
 About an hour away, this 2.6 mile hike offered challenging inclines and rewards hikers with one of the highest waterfalls in New York.
-We arrived at the parking lot around 9AM before the crowds and the heat.

 The hike took us about two hours to complete, just as the trail was beginning to get crowded and the temperature climbed into the 80s.
 We stopped by the Airbnb to shower and get ready to explore the rest of the day, still unable to get enough of this view.